Iowa Assessments (Iowa Test)

 Written Expression:

-In the Written Expression section, students are tested on their writing skills - sentence structure, grammar and usage, verb tense and punctuation.
+In the Written Expression Section, students are tested on their writing skills, including - sentence structure, grammar and usage, verb tense, and punctuation.

-There are two types of questions in this section.
-The first type of question is similar to the Reading Sections - students are given a passage to read followed by several questions about the passage.
-In this section, the passage contains numbers to identify sentences and underlined portions to identify words or short phrases within the passage.
-Students should select the answer that best answers the question.
+There are two types of items in this section.
+The first type of item is similar to those included in the Reading Section.
+Students are given a passage to read followed by several questions about the passage.
+In the Written Expression Section, the passage contains numbers to identify sentences and underlined portions to identify words or short phrases within the passage.
+Students should select the response choice that best answers the question.

 q My brother’s name is Jason. w He is 5 years old. e Jason likes to pretend he is a super hero. r He keeps a red cloak and a black mask under his bed.
 At any time, he might run to his room, scramble under his bed and grab them. t The next thing you know, Jason dressed like a super hero, dashing around the house in his shiny outfit, pretending he can fly!